 Click on the button below to launch our interactive guide to QAA's Concerns Procedure, to know whether or not you have a valid concern and whether you should be contacting us.
 Please note, the wizard make take a few minutes to load.
+The guide and submission form within the Concerns Wizard are currently being updated.
+In the meantime please use the following guide and submission form.

 Our procedures for concerns, complaints and appeals